-A tradition since 1997, this grueling 50km trek takes place every September in Edmonton Alberta.
+A tradition since 1994, this grueling 50km trek takes place every September in Edmonton Alberta.
+The original Mountain Man started in Calgary, and then moved north with the brigade in 1997.
 It starts off with a 31.6 km run through the river valley with the weight of a 15 kg rucksack, followed by a 3.2 km canoe portage, a 10 km canoe paddle on the river, and ends with a 5.6 km march to the finish line.
 Members are ranked individually and overall as a team, making group classes and team orientated training a perfect option for workup.
 We will focus on leg and shoulder strength and endurance, agility, speed, power and functional core training.
 We can provide classes at the GSH gym, outdoors, a facility of your choice, and even on trails through the Brandon Hills.

 The International Four Day March is the largest marching event in the world, running almost every year since 1909.
 Commencing in the small town of Nijmegen participants march a total of 160 km through the Netherlands.
 Canadians have been participating in the event every July, since 1952.
 Military Members march 40 km daily, wearing their uniform and a 10 kg backpack (plus water, etc.).
 Around one thousand Military personnel and thousands of civilians participate each year, drawing up to a million spectators.
 Our Staff members will provide classes with low impact leg endurance such as stationary cycling, functional strength training for upper and lower body as well as a significant amount of core training.